xThijs/InputAPI/README.md

 # InputAPI
 A stand alone alternative for Spigot's Conversation API made for my other plugins.

+## Disclaimer
+Feel free to use the code for your own API or use the API itself.
+Keep in mind this is NOT meant for public use (right now, might change later) since I will mostly use this for my own plugins and change the the way it works whenever needed.

 ## Example
 ```java
 ChatInput input = new InputBuilder()